- Why Indoor Air Quality Is Important For Your Health

 - Removes bacteria and viruses in the air and on surfaces.

 - Depending on the size of your home, you might need more than one system.

 The HypoAir Bi-Polar is a whole-house air purification system that rids the air inside your home of allergens and contaminants while requiring little to no ongoing maintenance.
 Besides purifying the air, the device also provides surface sanitation by destroying bacteria, viruses and other pathogens on kitchen counters, doorknobs and other areas in your home.

 The HypoAir Bi-Polar is a relatively small device (the size of your hand) that you have to install near the blower fan of your furnace to create ions from the air flowing past it.

 Technically, the device leverages two carbon brushes (called needlepoint ionizers) that convert water vapor into a balanced ratio of enough negative and positive ions to purify and sanitize the air inside a 2,400 square foot home.

 HypoAir still makes the standalone air purifier we have (the HypoAir Snowflake), but it sometimes goes on backorder.
-If you need a solution right now and don’t want to wait, the HypoAir Boomerang* offers the same features in a different (smaller) form factor.
+If you need a solution right now and don’t want to wait, the HypoAir Germ Defender offers similar features in a different (smaller) form factor.